 The Pennsylvania Lawyers Fund for Client Security was established by the Supreme Court of Pennsylvania in 1982 to reimburse clients who have suffered a loss as a result of a misappropriation of funds by their Pennsylvania attorney.

-The Fund receives all of its financial resources from the members of the Pennsylvania Bar through an annual fee.
-By Order dated February 16, 2017, the Fund was allocated $75 of the $225 annual assessment which is paid by each Pennsylvania lawyer in order to keep their license to practice law active. $120 is remitted to the Disciplinary Board and $30 is remitted to the IOLTA Board.
+The Fund receives all of its financial resources from the members of the Pennsylvania Bar through an annual fee which each Pennsylvania licensed lawyer must pay in order to keep their license to practice law active.
+The current annual fee is $225.
+By Order dated February 7, 2019, the Fund’s allocation of the $225 annual fee is $60. $140 is remitted to the Disciplinary Board and $25 is remitted to the IOLTA Board.

 More information regarding the operations of the Fund may be obtained by reviewing the Fund’s most recent Annual Report.